Your Hospital Stay

-If you need to borrow a wheelchair please speak to the Portering Department.
+If you need to use a wheelchair while in hospital, please speak to the Portering Department, located on the main concourse (adjacent to main reception).
 We should be able to lend you one if one is available.

 Toilets and Washroom Facilities:

 There are a number of wheelchair accessible facilities throughout the campus.
-Please ask at Main Reception for the most accessible facility.
+Please ask staff on your ward for the nearest facility.

 We use the services of an interpretation company to ensure effective communication with patients of non-English speaking backgrounds and/or with hearing disabilities.
-Please let staff know before your appointment if you need an interpreter.
+Please let staff know as soon as possible if you need an interpreter.

 Sign language is also available on request.
 Interpretation can be done in-person or over the phone.